 “My position is that there should be a vote on whether or not witnesses should be called,” said Ms Collins.

-Mitt Romney stated he likes to hear from John Bolton, the former National Security Adviser, who has declared he would only testify if given a legal summons.
+Mitt Romney stated he would like to hear from John Bolton, the former National Security Adviser, who has declared he would only testify if given a legal summons.

-“I wish baring some kind of surprise.
-I will be voting in favor of hearing from witnesses after those opening arguments,” said Mr Romney.
+“I wish, baring some kind of surprise, that I will be voting in favour of hearing from witnesses after those opening arguments,” said Mr Romney.

-“President would have the supremacy to call witnesses should the Democrats do so,” a White House senior official told reports Wednesday and added that “it would be almost ‘extraordinary unlikely’ for the trial to progress beyond two weeks.”
+“President would have the supremacy to call witnesses should the Democrats do so,” a White House senior official told reports Wednesday, adding that “it would be almost ‘extraordinary unlikely’ for the trial to progress beyond two weeks.”